PAYG Withholding

 In some cases, contractors may voluntarily enter into agreements with you, requesting PAYG withholding on their payments.
 If such agreements are in place, you must withhold and remit the specified amounts to the tax authorities as per the agreement’s terms.

-Payments without an australian business number (ABN)
+Payments without an Australian Business Number (ABN)

-Other payments requiring tax withholding
+Other payments requiring PAYG withholding

 Apart from payments made to employees and contractors, other types of payments also require tax withholding.
 These include: